Virtual world: Commercial

-E-commerce (legal)
+E-commerce

 A number of virtual worlds have incorporated systems for sale of goods through virtual interfaces and using virtual currencies.
 Transfers of in-world credits typically are not bound by laws governing commerce.
 Such transactions may lack the oversight and protections associated with real-world commerce, and there is potential for fraudulent transactions.
 One example is that of Ginko Financial, a bank system featured in Second Life where avatars could deposit their real life currency after converted to Linden Dollars for a profit.
 In July 2007, residents of Second Life crowded around the ATM's in an unsuccessful attempt to withdraw their money.
 After a few days the ATM's along with the banks disappeared altogether.
 Around $700,000 in real world money was reported missing from residents in Second Life.
 An investigation was launched but nothing substantial ever came of finding and punishing the avatar known as Nicholas Portocarrero who was the head of Ginko Financial.

 Civil and criminal laws exist in the real world and are put in place to govern people's behavior.
 Virtual Worlds such as Eve Online and Second Life also have people and systems that govern them.

 Providers of online virtual spaces have more than one approach to the governing of their environments.
 Second Life for instance was designed with the expectation being on the residents to establish their own community rules for appropriate behaviour.
 On the other hand, some virtual worlds such as Habbo enforce clear rules for behaviour, as seen in their terms and conditions.

-In some instances virtual worlds don't need established rules of conduct because actions such as ‘killing’ another avatar is impossible.
+In some instances, virtual worlds do not need established rules of conduct because actions such as 'killing' another avatar is impossible.
 However, if needed to, rule breakers can be punished with fines being payable through their virtual bank account, alternatively a players suspension may be put into effect.

 Instances of real world theft from a virtual world do exist, Eve Online had an incident where a bank controller stole around 200bn credits and exchanged them for real world cash amounting to £3,115.
 The player in question has now been suspended as trading in-game cash for real money is against Eve Online's terms and conditions.